-RN-BSN Track- Registered nurses seeking a Bachelor of Science degree in nursing will enroll in Marian's Adult Program (MAP).
+RN-BSN Track- Registered nurses seeking a Bachelor of Science degree in nursing will enroll in MU-Online.

 Marian University at Nashville, TN

 The Accelerated BSN program track at Marian University at Nashville, Tennessee is authorized by the Tennessee Higher Education Commission.
 This authorization must be renewed each year and is based on an evaluation by minimum standards concerning quality of education, ethical business practices, health and safety, and fiscal responsibility.